-Figure 5: Prediction results for physics informed neural network architectures on the real-world data scenario.

-MAE as the performance metric on the test data-set of 240 samples (5 days) shown in Fig. 3(b).
+The second set of experiments analyzed the impact of training data size on the performance of physics informed neural network models.
+The motivation for using physics informed neural networks was to leverage prior knowledge to train models faster and more efficiently.
+To validate this, models were trained on real-world training data of varying size, sampled from the main training set.
+Each model was then tested using MAE as the performance metric on the test dataset of 240 samples (5 days) shown in Fig. 3(b).
 Two different test configurations were used, depending on the prediction horizon.
 Our architectures enable one-step ahead prediction.
-To obtain predictions for longer horizons, a recursive strategy was used, where the model output was fed back to the model as input to generate multistep forecasts.
-This strategy mimics a tree search algorithm used in model-based RL techniques like [29].
+To obtain predictions for longer horizons, a recursive strategy was used, where the model output was fed back to the model as input to generate multi-step forecasts.
+This strategy mimics a tree search algorithm used in modelbased RL techniques like [29].
 The two test configurations used a prediction horizon of 3 hours (6 steps) and 12 hours (24 steps).
 The performance of physics informed neural networks was further compared to a conventional neural network and a persistence forecast model for both these configurations.
-Figure 6 shows the model performance for different training data sizes for the real-world data scenario.
+Fig. 6 shows the model performance for different training data sizes for the real-world data scenario.